FRRouting/frr/doc/user/ospf6d.rst

    existence of a default route in the RIB that wasn't learned via the OSPF protocol.

+.. clicmd:: area A.B.C.D nssa range X:X::X:X/M [<not-advertise|cost (0-16777215)>]

+.. clicmd:: area (0-4294967295) nssa range X:X::X:X/M [<not-advertise|cost (0-16777215)>]

+    Summarize a group of external subnets into a single Type-7 LSA, which is then translated to a Type-5 LSA and avertised to the backbone.
+    This command can only be used at the area boundary (NSSA ABR router).

+    By default, the metric of the summary route is calculated as the highest metric among the summarized routes.
+The `cost` option, however, can be used to set an explicit metric.

+    The `not-advertise` option, when present, prevents the summary route from being advertised, effectively filtering the summarized routes.

 .. clicmd:: area A.B.C.D export-list NAME

 .. clicmd:: area (0-4294967295) export-list NAME